Your Guide to Reverse Mortgages (and How They Could Help)

 What are the Different Types of Reverse Mortgages?

-You will find that there are three different types of reverse mortgages.
+You will find that there are different types of reverse mortgages.
 The most common type of reverse mortgage is the Home Equity Conversion Mortgage (HECM).
 With the Home Equity Conversion Mortgage, you will find that most lenders offer this type of reverse mortgage.
-(There are others, but you are most likely going to get an HECM reverse mortgage.)
-If your home’s value is below $765,600, then a Home Equity Conversion Mortgage is the mortgage for you!
+If your home’s value is below a certain amount, then a Home Equity Conversion Mortgage may be the mortgage for you!

 If you decide to take out a reverse mortgage, there are different methods of receiving the payment from the lender.
-(There are six ways, to be exact.)
-The different methods are the following:
+The different methods include the following:

 This means that you will receive all of the payments upfront, without any installment plan.
 However, you will only receive a lump sum payment when your loan closes.